-MFA is your source for plant powered articles, recipes, fitness tips, reviews, food, motivation, featured athletes, health and nutrition information.
+MFA is a free online resource for all things related to an active, vegan lifestyle!
+Articles, recipes, tips/advice, reviews, food, motivation, featured athletes, health and nutrition information.

 I have been a competitive athlete since I was 9 years old, where I trained and competed in gymnastics.
 When I was 16, I started playing ice hockey.
 So, i dropped the spandex for skates.
 During this time in high school, I was on a lot of teams; ice hockey, field hockey, basketball, track and field, and baseball.
 I started to take my athletics seriously, and began thinking about nutrition and performance.
 So, when I was 16, along with other healthier choices, I stopped eating beef, pork, and lamb.
 At that time, I didn't know about the horrible conditions in factory farms, or that veganism even existed.

 Early in 2008, I started training in Tae Kwon Do and found that I absolutely love it!
 Maybe it appeals to the younger gymnast in me because I love how it allows me to challenge my physical limits without equipment, just my body.
 I have been in 8 tournament fights (8 wins - 0 losses), and I am a Black Belt.
-Currently, I also train in a Muay Thai, and enjoy yoga and roller hockey.
+Currently, I'm working towards earning my 2nd Degree Black Belt, and enjoy yoga and roller hockey.

 Founder, Meat Free Athlete